alxbilger/Elasticity/README.md

   - [ ] Common nonlinear constitutive equation
 - Other Features
   - [ ] Support for topological changes
+  - [ ] Support for computation of the potential energy
 - Performances
   - [x] Benchmark: compare to the existing SOFA force fields
   - [ ] Micro-benchmarking to improve performances